Updated March 1, 2018

 After years of low interest rates, there is a pricing war happening for online savings accounts.
 Long gone are the days of 0.01% APY.
 If you are willing to open an online savings account (which is FDIC insured), you can now easily get a 1.50% APY or higher.
 Interest rates are only increasing online: traditional brick and mortar banks continue to pay very low rates.
 A typical savings account at a big bank only pays 0.01% APY.

-The best accounts offer perks like no minimum balance, ATM access and much higher interest rates than the average savings account.
-Here are the best online savings accounts so you can super charge your savings.
+The best online banks offer perks like no minimum balance, ATM access and much higher interest rates than the average savings account.
+Here are the best online savings accounts (and this post is updated regularly).

 on Goldman Sachs Bank USA’s secure website